Choosing a wedding date does seem easier when you have all the resources directly from a rabbi.

 As it might be expected, couples who ask a female rabbi to officiate at their wedding cannot be Orthodox.
 The majority of couples I meet want a Jewish wedding with all its [egalitarian] traditional elements.
 I create a ceremony that will address this.
 I craft a traditional service but make it possible for the bride and the groom to be equal partners under the chuppah.

 I believe that by welcoming an interfaith couple we embrace rather than reject the chance for them to become part of the Jewish community.
-This couple must find common ground and agree about the united household that will be established.
-Your interfaith wedding ceremony will be personalized and respectfully will reflect both of your cultural heritages.
+Your interfaith wedding ceremony will be personalized and will also reflect both of your cultural heritages.
 Details will be discussed during our meetings.

 Rabbi Ziona will not co-officiate with clergy of the non-Jewish faith.